When do I need vacant property insurance?

 What could happen to make a property vacant?

 A number of scenarios can leave a property unoccupied.
 For example, it might be undergoing a renovation or awaiting new occupants.
-The homeowner could be living or working abroad, or the home might be left vacant due to the owner passing away or moving into care.
+The homeowner could be living or working abroad, or the home might be vacant due to the owner passing away or moving into care.

 What is property owners’ liability cover?